keithbmccall/learning/interview-resources/experience-guided-delivery.md

-# Guided Delivery Instructions – Interview Walkthrough
+# Guided Delivery Instructions – Notes

 ## 🎙️ 60–Second Spoken Summary (Cold Open)
 > “I led the frontend and orchestration work for Walmart’s Guided Delivery Instructions project, targeting high delivery failure rates in apartments and gated communities.
 These failures were costing the company over $20M annually.
 My team built a reusable delivery instruction component, integrated across two applications, and coordinated with four teams to align on data contracts and orchestration flows.
 Post-launch, we saw a 50% reduction in ‘can’t access’ returns and estimated annual savings of over $4 million.”